 You’ll have the option of taking courses that address your individual career choices.
 Samples include:

-- Empirical Asset Pricing - This course provides the basis for testing asset pricing theory.
+- Quantitative Investment - This course provides the basis for testing asset pricing theory.
 Topics covered include 1) basic statistical tests of asset prices, 2) portfolio theory, 3) single and multi-factor pricing models, 4) market efficiency and anomalies, including value-growth and momentum, 5) behavioral finance, 6) market frictions, 7) trading costs, liquidity, and liquidity risk, 8) financial crises and opportunities for quantitative investing, and 9) empirical evidence on portfolio choice (home and local bias, private equity holdings).
 These topics and techniques will change depending on the current "state-of-the art" in asset pricing.

 - Theory of Financial Decisions 1 - This PhD-level course is concerned with models for portfolio decisions by investors and the pricing of securities in capital markets.
 It is meant to be difficult, but accessible to the motivated MBA student.

 - Portfolio Management - This quantitative course presents advanced material relevant for portfolio managers, extending the material covered in Investments.
 Topics include the money management industry (mutual funds, pension funds, hedge funds), modern techniques for optimal portfolio selection, liquidity and transaction costs, properties of asset returns, and investment strategies designed to exploit apparent violations of market efficiency.